pulumi/pulumi-kubernetes/provider/pkg/gen/examples/upstream/deployment.md

 import * as pulumi from "@pulumi/pulumi";
 import * as kubernetes from "@pulumi/kubernetes";

-const nginx = new kubernetes.apps.v1.Deployment("nginx", {
+const deployment = new kubernetes.apps.v1.Deployment("deployment", {
     metadata: {
         labels: {
             app: "nginx",